ufidon/eth/labs/lab03/README.md

 On Windows server VM 🪟

-6. If you see a box pops up saying "ftpbasicsvr.exe has stopped working", then DEP has saved your server by stopping the attack!
+6. If you see a box pops up saying "ftpbasicsvr.exe has stopped working" or EasyFTP crashed, then DEP has saved your server by stopping the attack!

 # Reference